CrystallyRains/health-guard-bridge/README.md

 India has **1.4 billion people** and fragmented medical records.
 In an emergency, a doctor treating an unconscious patient has **no way to access** their medical history — allergies, medications, or critical conditions.

 ABHA/ABDM only works when hospitals are affiliated.
-Most Indian medical data sits in PDFs, scattered across hospitals, in Hindi, Marathi, Tamil, and Telugu — inaccessible when it matters most.
+Most Indian medical data sits in PDFs, scattered across hospitals, in Hindi, Marathi, Tamil, and Telugu, inaccessible when it matters most.

 **HealthKey bridges this gap.**